bdelbosc/beer-feedback/README.md

 ### I lost my Scoresheet!

-This should not happen since v1.14.0, all the information are now saved locally on your browser, Reloading the page or closing your browser should not be a problem, unless you are using a private session.

-You can always create a PDF to save a particular state.
+You can only edit a single Scoresheet at a time.

-Do this if you have to restart your phone, your battery is low, or if you want to terminate the Scoresheet later.
+The current Scoresheet could be lost in the following cases:
+- you load a new PDF Scoresheet
+- you are opening a "Shared Link" to start a new beer entry
+- you are closing beer-feedback that is running in a private session

+In these cases, you should have a popup that warns you, if you don't want to lose the current Scoresheet, create a PDF of the current Scoresheet.

 ### Hey, it worked!

-Cool, because it is a static page without analytic to track you and because you can generate tons of Scoresheets without generating any traffic on the site, I have no idea if the applicaiton works for you unless you star the project on Github, cheers!.
+Cool, because it is a static page without analytic to track you and because you can generate tons of Scoresheets without generating any traffic on the site, I have no idea if the application works for you unless you star the project on Github, cheers!.

 ### I want a JSON Scoresheet not a PDF